What to do in Barcelona in September 2026?

 Barcelona 2026, World Capital of Architecture

-Most of these events are free—take advantage!
+Most of these events are free, so take advantage of them!

 In September: